 I’ve therefore used Whole Wheat English muffins for this burger recipe.

 What else is in this easy burger recipe?

-There’s melty cheese and, get this, the level of the Breakfast Sandwich Maker that is usually used to cook the egg is instead used to lightly sauté some mushrooms and spinach.
+There’s melted cheese and, get this, the level of the Breakfast Sandwich Maker that is usually used to cook the egg is instead used to lightly sauté some mushrooms and spinach.
 Tasty, healthy and quick.
 What more could you ask for on a busy weeknight?

-And now onto the easy burger recipe using the Breakfast Sandwich Maker.
+Now, here’s the easy burger recipe using the Breakfast Sandwich Maker.

 - 1 cup packed baby spinach leaves

 - 1 tsp. olive oil